XCStrings Translator for Faster Xcode Localization

 How StringWise handles `.xcstrings` files

-One workflow designed for localization quality and release speed.
+One workflow designed for localization quality, fast iteration, and fewer production regressions.

 1. Import your project folder or direct `.xcstrings` file from Xcode.